 Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

-Wacom manufacture the best drawing tablets with screen in the market.
+Wacom manufactures the best drawing tablets with screen in the market.
 The best Wacom pen displays belong to the Cintiq range that includes the regular Cintiqs (Cintiq 16 and Cintiq 22) and the Cintiq Pro lineup (incl.
-Cintiq Pro 32 and Cintiq Pro 24).
-Due to the variety of Wacom tablets available, it can be a little bit daunting to sort out the best Wacom Cintiq for you.
+Cintiq Pro 17, 22, 24, 27 and 32).
+Due to the variety of Wacom tablets available, it can be daunting to sort out the best Wacom Cintiq for you.
 To help you find the best Wacom tablet for your needs and budget, I’ve put together this guide with all the details you need to make your decision!

 Which Wacom Cintiq is best?